turbot/terraform-provider-turbot/website/docs/r/file.html.markdown

 - `content` - (Optional) Data of a file resource.
 - `description` - (Optional) Brief description of the purpose and details of the file.
 - `parent` - (Required) ID or `aka` of the parent resource.
 - `title` - (Required) Short descriptive name for the file.
-This appears as the file name in the Turbot Console.
+This appears as the file name in the Turbot Guardrails Console.
 - `tags` - (Optional) Labels that can be used to manage, group, categorize, search, and save metadata for this file.
 - `akas` - (Optional) Unique identifier of the resource.